bbjimmy/Thumb/README.md

 building:

-Open a Terminel and cd to the Thumb directory
+Open a Terminal and cd to the Thumb directory

 type : build.sh